 While serving as managing director of the center, Dr. Patel continues to actively care for his patients and serve as principal investigator on the center’s many clinical research studies.
 Dr. Patel is actively involved with the leading pharmaceutical manufacturers and academic research programs to assure that cancer patients in Kern County have access to the most cutting-edge medicines and treatments available anywhere in the world.

 Steven Landaal is an expert in asylum and refugee law and has successfully assisted thousands of clients with family visas and other immigration applications, from initial entry into the United States through application for citizenship.

 Steven is a 1985 graduate of the University of Southern California Law Center and his undergraduate degree is from Washington University in St. Louis.
 For ten years prior to attending law school, he was in business with Europe and Africa.
 He has traveled widely, visiting more than 40 countries.
 As a member of the American Immigration Lawyers Association, Steven Landaal he has served for three years as that organization’s liaison to the Los Angeles Asylum Office of the USCIS.

 Aly Waibel began studying Eckhart’s and Kim’s teachings in 2004 and is passionate about the transformative power of their work.

-She has served in leadership roles in the nonprofit sector since 2015.
-She holds a PhD from the department of Teaching, Learning and Sociocultural Studies at the University of Arizona College of Education, with a focus on lifelong learning, professional development, somatic learning, and contemplative education.
-She recieved certification to teach the Compassion Cultivation Training course developed at Stanford University in 2012.
+Aly has served in leadership roles in the nonprofit sector since 2015.
+She holds a PhD from the department of Teaching, Learning and Sociocultural Studies at the University of Arizona College of Education, with a focus on lifelong learning, somatic learning, and contemplative education.
+She received certification to teach the Compassion Cultivation Training course developed at Stanford University in 2012.
 Aly is an experienced practitioner dedicated to meditation, inquiry and embodiment practices.